 Summer Term

-Our Year 3 summer term journey begins with the topic ‘Why are rainforests important?’.
-Pupils will focus on where our water comes from, before identifying where the largest rivers in the world can be located.
+Our Year 3 summer term journey begins with the BIG Question, ‘Why are rainforests important?’.
 Pupils will look at rainforests and what they provide to the plants and animals that live there.
 Pupils will use atlases to discover where rainforests are located.
-They will also consider: How does the temperature and climate affect where rainforests are positioned.
-To help deepen pupils’ understanding they will visit the tropical greenhouses at Staunton Country Park.
+They will also consider: How does the temperature and climate affect where rainforests are positioned?
+Pupils will use the book: ‘Eyewitness – Amazon’ to gather facts and write an information page about a rainforest animal

-Pupils will visit the RNLI Station in Littlehampton to learn about ships in our local area and the precautions that are now in place to improve water safety measures.
+Pupils will visit the RNLI Station in Littlehampton and the life guards at the beach.
+They will learn about saving lives at sea; the risks in our local area and the precautions that are now in place to improve water safety measures.